 COLLEGE OF SAINT BENEDICT is a Catholic liberal arts college for women founded by Benedictine monastic women in 1913.
 Academic and social programs are carried out in cooperation with nearby St. John's University for men allowing student access to the faculties and facilities of both campuses.
-The College of St. Benedict is located in central Minnesota minutes away from the St. Cloud metropolitan area.
+The College is located in central Minnesota minutes away from the St. Cloud metropolitan area.

-- Series Five-W issued in July 2004 in the amount of \$7,965,000.
-The proceeds were used to refinance the outstanding portion of the Series Three-W Bonds and to finance a variety of improvements to several residence halls and academic buildings. - Series Six-M issued in October 2006 in the amount of \$7,345,000.
-The proceeds were used for the construction and furnishing of an approximately 51,000 square foot, two-story dining center located on the College campus. - Series Six-V issued May 2008 in the amount of \$19,430,000.
-The proceeds were used to refinance the outstanding portion of the Series Four-G and Four-T Bonds and for the acquisition of four condominium units for student or faculty use. - Series Seven-M issued December 2011 in the amount of \$9,135,000.
-These revenue bonds were issued for the construction of new student housing facilities consisting of four residence buildings and a separate common area building.
+- ➤ Series Six-M issued in October 2006 in the amount of \$7,345,000.
+The proceeds were used for the construction and furnishing of an approximately 51,000 square foot, two-story dining center located on the College campus. - ➤ Series Six-V issued May 2008 in the amount of \$19,430,000.
+The proceeds were used to refinance the Series Four-G and Four-T Bonds and for the acquisition of four condominium units for student or faculty use. - ➤ Series Seven-M issued December 2011 in the amount of \$9,135,000.
+These revenue bonds were issued for the construction of new student housing facilities consisting of four residence buildings and a separate common area building. - ➤ Series Seven-T issued January 2013 in the amount of \$5,235,000.
+These revenue bonds were issued to refinance the Series Five-W Bonds.

 COLLEGE OF ST. SCHOLASTICA was founded in 1912 and is a Catholic Benedictine institution.
-The campus is set on approximately 180 forested acres overlooking Lake Superior in Duluth, Minnesota.
-The College offers more than 40 undergraduate majors and pre-professional programs, 12 master's programs, and two doctoral programs.
-There is also an Accelerated Learning program, which offers courses in the evening.
-In addition to the main campus, the College has extended sites in several areas such as Brainerd, Rochester, St. Cloud and St. Paul, Minnesota.
+The campus is set on 186 forested acres overlooking Lake Superior in Duluth, Minnesota.
+The College offers undergraduate, pre-professional programs, master's programs, and doctoral programs.
+In addition to the main campus, the College offers adult-learning programs in Brainerd, Rochester, St. Cloud and St. Paul, Minnesota.

-- Series Five-R issued May 2003 in the amount of \$11,705,000.
-The proceeds were used for the construction of the Wellness Center and to make improvements to the Reif Athletic Center.
-The proceeds were also used to build a 96-unit apartment-style residence facility and to refinance the outstanding portion of the Three-N Bonds. - Series Six-S issued November 2007 in the amount of \$8,170,000.
-The proceeds were used for improvements to the Wellness Center on the Duluth campus. - Series Seven-H issued October 2010 in the amount of \$21,820,000.
-These revenue bonds were issued for the expansion and renovation of a science building on the Duluth campus and to refinance the outstanding portion of the Series Five-J Bonds and the Series Six-A Bonds. - Series Seven-J issued February 2011 in the amount of \$10,170,000.
-These revenue bonds were issued as additional funding for the expansion and renovation of a science building on the Duluth campus.

-CONCORDIA UNIVERSITY, ST. PAUL, founded in 1893, is a liberal arts university and is affiliated with The Lutheran Church -Missouri Synod.
-The campus is located on approximately 50 acres in a residential area of St. Paul, a short distance from both St. Paul and Minneapolis, Minnesota.
-Academic programs at the University are organized into three colleges.
-Degree programs are offered at the traditional undergraduate, adult undergraduate and graduate levels for each college.
+- ➤ Series Six-S issued November 2007 in the amount of \$8,170,000.
+The proceeds were used for improvements to the Wellness Center on the Duluth campus. - ➤ Series Seven-H issued October 2010 in the amount of \$21,820,000.
+These revenue bonds were issued for the expansion and renovation of a science building on the Duluth campus and to refinance the Series Five-J and the Series Six-A Bonds. - > Series Seven-J issued February 2011 in the amount of \$10,170,000.
+These revenue bonds were issued as additional funding for the expansion and renovation of a science building on the Duluth campus. - > Series Seven-R issued October 2012 in the amount of \$9,380,000.
+These revenue bonds were issued to refinance the Series Five-R Bonds concordia University St. Paul was founded in 1893 and is a comprehensive liberal arts university that is affiliated with The Lutheran Church-Missouri Synod.
+The campus is located on nearly 50 acres in a residential area of St. Paul, a short distance from both downtown St. Paul and Minneapolis.
+Academic programs at the University are organized into three colleges and the degree programs are offered at the traditional undergraduate, adult undergraduate and graduate levels for each college.